Trevor Jones (1932-2012) : Associate Artist

 In 1955 he went as a Saltonstall Fellow to Harvard University, USA, to study musicology and composition, before continuing his studies in musicology at King's College, Cambridge, in 1956.
 In 1957 he attended the Royal College of Music, London, where he studied composition, conducting and the harpsichord continuo.
 He also studied conducting privately with Sir Eugene Goossens.

-Jones has been the recipient of numerous awards, including the Busby and Sydney Moss Scholarships (University of Sydney), a Fulbright Travel Award (USA) and, several times, the Frank Albert Prize (University of Sydney).
+Jones was the recipient of numerous awards, including the Busby and Sydney Moss Scholarships (University of Sydney), a Fulbright Travel Award (USA) and, several times, the Frank Albert Prize (University of Sydney).

-Jones' compositions have been mainly for choir, such as his Four Goliard Songs and Elegy, but he has written instrumental chamber works, and also songs and incidental music for documentary films.
-His Fugue in Jazz Rhythms won first prize in the Recorder Society of NSW's 1963 Composers Competition.
+Jones's compositions include works for choir, for example his Four Goliard Songs and Elegy; instrumental chamber works, songs and incidental music for documentary films.
+His Fugue in Jazz Rhythms won first prize in the Recorder Society of NSW's 1963 Composers' Competition.

-His major area of research and publication has been ethnomusicology, with a particular emphasis on Australian Aboriginal music.
+His major area of research and publication was ethnomusicology, with a particular emphasis on Australian Aboriginal music.
 Jones contributed the article on the didjeridu in the New Grove Dictionary of Music and Musicians.
-He is also interested in music education, and has carried out research into English wind music of the Jacobean period.
+He was also interested in music education, and carried out research into English wind music of the Jacobean period.

-Trevor Jones has also served on several committees, such as the UNESCO National Advisory Committee for Music, the Australian Institute of Aboriginal Studies' Ethnomusicology Committee (1964-1976), and the ABC Music Advisory Committee (1966-1969).
+Trevor Jones served on several committees, such as the UNESCO National Advisory Committee for Music, the Australian Institute of Aboriginal Studies' Ethnomusicology Committee (1964-1976), and the ABC Music Advisory Committee (1966-1969).